Xalbi/denga/README.md

 * Make jobs filtrable by custom properties (~ get an array from config file)
 * Requeue and delete jobs
 * Setup config system (config file and/or command line arguments )
-* Make it run as NodeJS command-line package
+* Make it run as NodeJS command-line package :sunglasses:
-* Ship 1st release :pray:
+* Ship 1st release :pray: :rocket: